 About the Evaluation

-The evaluation of the Summer Literacy Institutes focused on the first three years of implementation, from 2015 to 2017, and used three primary sources of data to examine the effectiveness of each Summer Literacy Institute:
+ORE’s evaluation focused on the first three years of implementation (2015-2017) and used three primary data sources to examine each Institutes’s effectiveness:

-- Early Literacy Knowledge Assessment administered to all teachers at the beginning and end of the 5-day Summer Institute.
-Designed in collaboration with the Office of Early Childhood Education, the assessment measures participant knowledge about each component of the literacy block and related best practices.
+- Early Literacy Knowledge Assessments administered to all teachers at the beginning and end of each five-day Institute.
+Designed in collaboration with the Office of Early Childhood Education, the assessments measure knowledge of each component of the literacy block and related best practices;

-- Daily satisfaction surveys completed by participating teachers about the session content
+- Daily satisfaction surveys completed by participating teachers about the session content; and

 - Each year, teachers who completed both the pre- and post-Institute Early Literacy Knowledge assessment (n=683) had statistically significantly higher scores on the post-Institute assessment than the pre-Institute assessment, suggesting improvements in teacher knowledge due to Institute attendance.

-- New, Early Career, Mid-Career, and Veteran teachers’ post-Institute Early Literacy Knowledge assessment scores were all statistically significantly higher than their pre-Institute scores, suggesting that teachers at all levels of expertise experienced improvements in knowledge.
+- New, early career, mid-career, and veteran teachers’ post-Institute assessment scores were all statistically significantly higher than their pre-Institute scores, suggesting that teachers at all levels of expertise experienced improvements in knowledge.

-- On satisfaction surveys, participants responded positively about Institute facilitation, use of time, and content of the sessions.
+- On satisfaction surveys, participants responded positively about Institute facilitation, use of time, and content.